microsoft/vscode-azureappservice/README.md

 * Browse sites across all of your Azure subscriptions
 * Browse to the Azure Portal for advanced tasks, such as scaling
 * Create new sites (Linux with Node.js only)
-* Deploy to your site via local Git push or Zip
+* Deploy to your web apps/deployment slots

 ![Deploy to Web App](resources/WebApp_Deploy.png)
 * Start, stop, and restart the web app/deployment slot